ETH Library: DigiCenter

-"The Digitization Centre at the ETH Library is service provider and competence centre in the fields of digitization and the handling of metadata.
-In cooperation with various institutions of ETH Zurich and Swiss libraries, it carries out large-scale and high-quality digitization projects".
+The Digitization Centre at the ETH Library is the service provider and competence center in the fields of digitization and the handling of metadata.
+In cooperation with various institutions of ETH Zurich and Swiss libraries, it carries out large-scale and high-quality digitization projects.

 Ongoing projects

-ETH Library conducts a number of future-oriented projects, which ensure that the service and product portfolio is geared towards the needs of the target groups".
+ETH Library conducts some future-oriented projects, which ensure that the service and product portfolio is geared towards the needs of the target groups.